 Open beaches in Mexico

-During the ‘orange’ phase, only tourists who are staying in hotels can enjoy the beaches.
+If a state is “orange,” only tourists who are staying in hotels can enjoy the beaches.
 States in the “yellow” phase can open their outdoor spaces, such as parks and beaches, but only up to 60% capacity and with security measures in place.
 During this phase, individuals must stay 10 feet apart and wear masks at the entrance to the beach.
 “Green” states’ beaches are open at full capacity.

 Currently, there are quite a few open beaches in Mexico.
-For example, Playa Centro, Playa Norte, and Pet-Friendly Beach in Isla Mujeres are open.
-El Delfín, Chac Mool, and Las Perlas in Cancun are also open.
+For example, beaches in Campeche and Chiapas, which are both “green” states, are open.

-So, if you travel to one of Mexico’s yellow states, you’ll find plenty of open beaches.
+If you travel to one of Mexico’s “green” or “yellow” states, you’ll find plenty of open beaches.

 Open attractions in Mexico

 Some archaeological sites in Mexico are already reopening with reduced capacity and mandatory masks.

 Teotihuacán, Chichén Itzá, and the Mayan ruins of Tulum and Cobá are some of the pre-Hispanic archaeological sites in Mexico that have already opened to tourism.
 Even though most of the main attractions in Mexico aren’t currently reaching maximum capacity, we recommend that you book your tickets in advance.

 Open restaurants in Mexico

 Depending on the state’s phase, some restaurants in Mexico are open.
 Restaurants in “green” states are open and can operate at full capacity.
 In “yellow” states, restaurants are operating at 75% occupancy, providing that patrons can maintain a safe distance.
 There is also a limit of six people per table.
 In “orange” states, restaurants are operating at 50% occupancy.